 Blood type

-Ticks have favorite blood types, and prefer certain types over others.
-Their favorite type is A, then O, Then type AB.
-B is their least favorite.
+Ticks have preferred blood types and tend to favor certain types over others. blood type is Type A, followed by Type O, then Type AB.
+Type B is their least preferred, making those individuals slightly less attractive to ticks.

 Sweat and Co2

 Just like mosquitoes, ticks are able to track you via the Co2 you breathe out.
-They are also attracted to the chemical composition made up in sweat.
-They like our body heat as well.
-Unfortunately we are unable to stop breathing and sweating, so when in the great outdoors, it is important to check for ticks.
+They are also attracted to the chemical ccompounds found in sweat, which help them locate a potential host.
+Ticks are drawn to body heat as well.
+Unfortunately we can’t stop breathing and sweating, so when in the great outdoors, it is important to check for ticks regularly.

 Clothing